devopness/devopness/docs/cron-jobs/link-application-to-cron-job.md

 1. In the list of Cron Jobs, find the job you want to link to an application and click the `NAME` of the job
 1. Click the `Applications` tab
 1. On the upper-right corner of the applications tab, click `LINK APPLICATION`
-1. Select the desired Application, then click `CONFIRM`
+1. Follow the prompts then click `CONFIRM`
 1. In the `Applications` list, the recently linked application can be seen